AlexsLemonade/refinebio-examples/.github/PULL_REQUEST_TEMPLATE.md

-## Use 'Preview' to click on a link below to choose an appropriate PR template:
+## Use the 'Preview' view to click on a link below to choose an appropriate PR template:

 For any stage of adding a new analysis example:
 <a href="?expand=1&template=new-analysis-pr.md"> New analysis PR </a>